freeCodeCamp/freeCodeCamp/guide/english/css/index.md

 The site [CSS Zen Garden](http://www.csszengarden.com/) is a great example how the same html can be styled to look totally unique.

 For a demonstration of the power of CSS, check out [Species In Pieces](http://species-in-pieces.com/#).

+A guide to some important CSS selectors, check out [The 30 CSS Selectors You Must Memorize](https://code.tutsplus.com/tutorials/the-30-css-selectors-you-must-memorize--net-16048)